This is part 3 of the Jonathan Agin series, “Childhood Cancer – My Road Map”

 Unfortunately, at this point in time, the reality of the situation is that the childhood cancer community faces a very difficult road to arrive at this point.
 Disorganization, lack of a professional lobby, and a large motivated lobby for the adult cancer populations all act to ensure that the advancement of this message is difficult.
 Yet, it is not impossible, and therefore, as tiring and as uphill a battle as this may seem, it is worthwhile to engage.

 There is no reason not to take these steps.
 If we continue to allow the agenda to be simply dictated by other interest groups and by congress, who frankly remains almost wholly un-engaged in the childhood cancer fight, we continue to settle for the same results.
 Despite the parrots who like to utilize the flawed “cure” rate of 80 percent of childhood cancer victims, this statistic continues to do significant disservice.
-We must as a community write letters to our members, write letters to Harold Varmus, M.D., call their offices and engage on social media to voice our agenda loud and clear.
+We must as a community write letters to our members, write letters, call their offices and engage on social media to voice our agenda loud and clear.
 This is the start.
 I do not believe we are asking for too much.
 It would be hard to argue that our children do not matter, or should not receive more.

 Author: Jonathan Agin